martijnhoekstra/VisualStudioSbtLSPclient/ScalaSbtLSP/Readme.md

 ﻿# Visual Studio LSP client for sbt Server

-This is an LSP client for sbt Server, providing a rich editor bringing the features of [https://www.scala-sbt.org/1.x/docs/sbt-server.html](sbt-servers LSP implementation to Visual Studio) for Visual Studio 2017 Preview
+This is an LSP client for sbt Server, providing a rich editor bringing the features of [sbt-servers LSP implementation](https://www.scala-sbt.org/1.x/docs/sbt-server.html) to Visual Studio 2017 Preview

 ## Installation